picatz/Picatz-Guides/OpenSSH.md

 #### PubkeyAuthentication

 Specifies whether to try public key authentication.
-The argument to this keyword must be ``yes'' or ``no''.
-The default is ``yes''.
+The argument to this keyword must be 'yes' or 'no'.
+The default is 'yes'.

 ```
 PubkeyAuthentication yes